mdn/translated-content-de/files/de/web/api/baseaudiocontext/createpanner/index.md

 xIterator = WIDTH / 150;

-// Der Listener wird in diesem Demo immer an derselben Stelle sein
+// listener will always be in the same place for this demo

 if (listener.positionX) {
   listener.positionX.setValueAtTime(xPos, audioCtx.currentTime);